-are accounted for Commission's operations The in a proprietary fund type-the enterprise fund.
+Commission's operations are accounted for proprietary fund type-the enterprise fund.
 The proprietary fund type is accounted for using the flow of economic resources measurement focus.
 With this measurement focus, all assets and liabilities associated with the operations are included on the balance sheet.
-Net assets are segregated into Invested in Capital Assets - Net of Related Debt: Unrestricted The operating Restricted and earnings. and decreases statement presents increases (revenues) (expenses) in net total assets.
+Net assets are segregated into Invested in Capital Assets - Net of Related Debt: Restricted and Unrestricted earnings.
+The statement presents increases (revenues) decreases and (expenses) in net total assets.

 The Commission's are financed and operated in a manner similar to private business enterprises.
-The intent of the governing body is that the costs (expenses, including .depreciation) of providing services on a continuing basis be financed or recovered primarily through user charges.
-The measurement focus emphasizes the determination of net of The Commission follows the accrual basis income. accounting for its proprietary fund.
+The intent of the governing body is that the costs (expenses, including depreciation) of providing services on a continuing basis be financed or recovered primarily through user charges.
+The measurement focus emphasizes the determination income.
+The Commission follows the accrual basis accounting for its proprietary fund.
 Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.